HNGamingUK/syntropy-darp/README.md

 GitHub: https://github.com/SyntropyNet <br>

 ## Warning:
-Currently this will only work for a ubuntu operating system, however I intend to make this work for Ubuntu and Debian.
+Currently this will only work for a Ubuntu operating systems.
-Who knows maybe further in the future CentOS and RHEL.

 ## Pre Reqs:
 - User account with sudo permissions